Home > Construction

 Construction Overview

-The Honolulu Rail Transit Project, excluding park-and-ride facilities, is currently separated into three segments.
+The Honolulu Rail Transit Project, excluding park-and-ride facilities, is currently divided into three construction segments.

 Operating Segments